rupendrads/CodeTest/README.md

 ## Business Systems Development Code Test

 Thanks for taking our code test!
 You'll find the instructions for what to create below.
-Please allow 3 hours for this test.
+Please allow about 3 hours for this test.

 ### Overview
 ------------